 October 28, 2013

-The females build their nest of straw, string, plant fibers, and moss in intricate patterns suspended from tree branches, with a hole to enter and lay their eggs.
+The females build their nests of straw, string, plant fibers and moss in intricate patterns suspended from tree branches, with a hole to enter and lay their eggs.
 While the male Orioles don’t help with the nest, they do help with feeding duties.

 What birds are you seeing in your landscape these days?
 We’d love to see them!
 Feel free to share your bird photos to our Facebook page.